 Establishing the producer's actual marketing costs and subtracting these costs from the producer's gross cash receipts from the sale of the gas determines the market value at the mouth of the well, or wellhead value.

 A producer can use one of the following methods to file marketing cost credits.

 Standard reporting requirements, including the requirements that the party that paid the tax file amended returns, apply.
 This can be accomplished by the producer if the purchaser signs Form 10-341, Limited Power of Attorney (PDF) and Form 00-985, Assignment of Rights to Refund (PDF).

 To receive a refund of purchaser-paid taxes, producers must submit the following documents for all pending and future refund claims for marketing costs:

 After these credit-amended reports are filed to a purchaser's account, and provided the credit-amended reports do not contain critical errors, the credit amounts will be validated, deemed refundable and then transferred to the producer's account for refund purposes.
 In some situations, credit amounts are not refundable from a purchaser's account, such as:

 If a producer files credit-amended reports for marketing cost credits that are processed to a purchaser's account, he or she must include all of the following:

-So that we can record and track refund requests, taxpayers, should submit the original refund request letter and required documents to:Texas Comptroller of Public Accounts
+So that we can record and track refund requests, taxpayers should submit the original refund request letter and required documents to firstname.lastname@example.org or mail to:Texas Comptroller of Public Accounts

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.